radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 If you need to create a computed attribute from a previously computed attribute, that attribute must appear first in the list in the Computed Attributes window.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – On the Object tab, attributes from the primary/main source are displayed with a blue square icon in the Origin column.
+>On the Object tab, attributes from the primary/main source are displayed with a blue square icon in the Origin column.
 Attributes from Joined sources are displayed with a green square icon in the Origin column.
-Computed Attributes are displayed with a orange square icon in the Origin column.**
+Computed Attributes are displayed with a orange square icon in the Origin column.

 The diagram below depicts a computed attribute named login that can be computed based on the attributes: givenName, sn, and uid.